nabster978/SM63-Mods/MushROM/help.md

 **Aliases:** restartcoins

 ## timersplit
-Trigers a timer split.
+Triggers a timer split.
+Can be used to split on certain actions.
-p

 **Aliases:** timesplit, tsplit

+**Arguments:** OPTION[onShine/onStarcoin/onJump/onRedCoin/onSilverStar/onRocket]

 ## animation
 Sets the current character animation.